liem1996/Third-JS-Challenges/MoleGame/README.md

 ## Instructions

-- [ ] Find A Partner
+- [X] Find A Partner
-- [ ] Only one of you can read the following instructions.
+- [X] Only one of you can read the following instructions
-- [ ] Every game is 10 seconds long.
-- [ ] Moles jumps out a random hole for a random time using the up class provided.
-- [ ] Every time the user press the a mole he get a point.
+- [X] Look at the following gif and create short spesifcati0on for an application that match the functionality presented. ( you have 15 minuets to complete this task )
+- [X] Present your partner with your spesifcation (verbly) and hope he will be able to solve it. ( you have 10 minuets to explain your partner what to do )

 ---